It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 Quite the contrary.

-Bill Bush Bush is not ripping Harry Reid.
+Bush is not ripping Harry Reid.

-A Terry Reed that's saying Bush is a loser and not apologizing for it.
+It's Harry Reed that's saying Bush is a loser and not apologizing for it.

-It's the Democrats who are vitriolic, who are angry, who are seething with hatred and rage, who are saying things about people that were it not in the political arena, they could be sued for slander, and they'd all be bankrupt right now.
+It's the Democrats who are vitriolic, who are angry, who are seething with hatred and rage, who are saying things about people that were not in the political arena, they could be sued for slander, and they'd all be bankrupt right now.

 You don't find these kind of comments being made about Democrats by Republicans.